 Including adequate amounts of high quality protein — such as that found in eggs, poultry or lean red meat — will also maximize the results obtained through resistance training.
 The American Council on Exercise states that those who want to build muscle mass should eat 0.8 to 1.0 g of protein for every kilogram of body weight.
 Determine your weight in kilograms by dividing your weight in pounds by 2.2.

 During weight loss, the body is forced to survive on fewer calories than usual and, to function properly, must often rely on its fuel stores.
 While fat is commonly used as a fuel source during weight loss, muscle mass can also provide needed energy for the body.

 Be sure to consume an adequate number of calories each day to avoid potential muscle atrophy.
 The average moderately active man between the ages of 18 and 40 needs from 2,600 to 3,200, while a women needs 2,000 to 2,400 calories per day.

 Get Adequate Rest

-Sleep is the time during which your body rests and recuperates from the stress of daily life.
-While sleep is a must for all individuals, those who are attempting to build muscle mass may be especially dependent on this activity.
-Healthy adults should get between six and eight hours of sleep each night for optimal gains in muscle mass.
-Those who experience difficulty in falling asleep or staying asleep may want to consult with an expert experienced in the field of insomnia.
+Sleep is the time during which your body rests and recuperates from the stresses of daily life.
+While sleep is a must for all individuals, those who are attempting to build muscle mass may be especially dependent on good slumber.